Relative biological effectiveness: Dependence on source location

-In the early experiments, the sources of radiation were all external to the cells that were irradiated.
+In early experiments, the sources of radiation were all external to the cells that were irradiated.
 However, since alpha particles cannot traverse the outermost dead layer of human skin, they can do significant damage only if they come from the decay of atoms inside the body.
 Since the range of an alpha particle is typically about the diameter of a single eukaryotic cell, the precise location of the emitting atom in the tissue cells becomes significant.

 For this reason, it has been suggested that the health impact of contamination by alpha emitters might have been substantially underestimated.
-Measurements of RBE with external sources also neglect the ionization caused by the recoil of the parent-nucleus due to the alpha decay.
-While the recoil of the parent-nucleus of the decaying atom typically carries only about 2% of the energy of the alpha-particle that is emitted by the decaying atom, its range is extremely short (about 2–3 angstroms), due to its high electric charge and high mass.
-The parent nucleus is required to recoil, upon emission of an alpha particle, with a discrete kinetic energy due to conservation of momentum.
+Measurements of RBE with external sources also neglect the ionization caused by the recoil of the parent-nucleus due to alpha decay.
+While the recoil of the parent-nucleus of the decaying atom typically carries only about 2% of the energy of the alpha particle that is emitted by the decaying atom, its range is extremely short (about 2–3 angstroms) due to its relatively high electric charge and mass.
+The parent-nucleus is required to recoil upon emission of an alpha particle, with a discrete kinetic energy due to conservation of momentum.
 Thus, all of the ionization energy from the recoil-nucleus is deposited in an extremely small volume near its original location, typically in the cell nucleus on the chromosomes, which have an affinity for heavy metals.
 The bulk of studies, using sources that are external to the cell, have yielded RBEs between 10 and 20.
-Since most of the ionization damage from the travel of the alpha particle is deposited in the cytoplasm, whereas from the travel of the recoil-nucleus is on the DNA itself, it is likely greater damage is caused by the recoil nucleus than by the alpha particle itself.
+Greater damage is likely caused by the recoil-nucleus than by the alpha particle itself, since most of the ionization damage from the travel of the alpha particle is deposited in the cytoplasm, whereas in the case of the recoil-nucleus it is deposited on the DNA itself.

 History

-In 1931, Failla and Henshaw reported on determination of the relative biological effectiveness (RBE) of x rays and γ rays.
-This appears to be the first use of the term ‘RBE’.
+In 1931, Failla and Henshaw reported on the determination of the RBE of X-rays and gamma rays.
+This appears to be the first use of the term "RBE".
 The authors noted that RBE was dependent on the experimental system being studied.
-Somewhat later, it was pointed out by Zirkle et al. (1952) that the biological effectiveness depends on the spatial distribution of the energy imparted and the density of ionisations per unit path length of the ionising particles.
-Zirkle et al. coined the term ‘linear energy transfer (LET)’ to be used in radiobiology for the stopping power, i.e. the energy loss per unit path length of a charged particle.
-The concept was introduced in the 1950s, at a time when the deployment of nuclear weapons and nuclear reactors spurred research on the biological effects of artificial radioactivity.
+Somewhat later, it was pointed out by Zirkle et al. (1952) that the relative biological effectiveness depends on the spatial distribution of the energy imparted and the density of ionizations per unit path length of the ionizing particles.
+Zirkle et al. coined the term "linear energy transfer" to be used in radiobiology for the stopping power, i.e., the energy loss per unit path length of a charged particle.
+The concept was introduced in the 1950s, at a time when the deployment of nuclear weapons and nuclear reactors spurred research on the biological effects of ionizing radiation.
 It had been noticed that those effects depended both on the type and energy spectrum of the radiation, and on the kind of living tissue.
 The first systematic experiments to determine the RBE were conducted in that decade.